googlefonts/science-gothic/README.md

 # Language Support

-Science Gothic covers the GF Latin Plus, Latin Expert, and Cyrillic Plus character sets, including small caps.
-This is similar to Adobe Latin 4 and Adobe Adobe Cyrillic 2.
+Science Gothic covers the GF Latin Plus, Latin Expert, and Cyrillic Plus character sets, and also adds small caps.
+This is similar to Adobe Latin 4 plus Adobe Cyrillic 2.

 <details>
 <summary><b><!-------->⚙️ The specific list of languages supported is:<!--------></b> (Click to expand)</summary>